 Infants' sensory environment is complex and cluttered, containing many competing inputs to which attention can be allocated.
 The ability to deploy attention to relevant stimuli is one of the first coordinated active exploration abilities to emerge in development (Amso & Scerif, 2015) and is a gateway for learning and memory (Posner, 2011).
 Even before they can ask questions, infants manifest differences in how actively they engage with their environment.
-Observational studies, in which infants' exploration of their environment is recorded, describe variation in how many of the objects in their proximity or how many different aspects of a complex object infants engage with (Bornstein et al., 2013; Muentener et al, 2018).
+Observational studies, in which infants' exploration of their environment is recorded, describe variation in how many of the objects in their proximity or how many different aspects of a complex object infants engage with (Bornstein, Hahn, & Suwalsky, 2013; Muentener, Herrig & Schulz, 2018).
 Similarly, differences manifest in infants' propensity to approach novel stimuli (Lakatos et al., 2003).
-Studies using parent-reported questionnaires, such as the Infant-Toddler Sensory Profile (ITSP) (Dunn, 2002), capture differences in the extent to which infants are driven towards novel stimulation, for example by asking how much the child enjoys looking at shiny or moving objects or at fast-paced TV shows.
+Studies using parent-reported questionnaires, such as the Infant-Toddler Sensory Profile (ITSP) (Dunn, 2002), capture differences in the extent to which infants are driven toward novel stimulation, for example by asking how much the child enjoys looking at shiny or moving objects or at fast-paced TV shows.

 Different theoretical proposals have been put forward to explain individual differences in seeking novel stimulation.
 According to one theoretical view, individuals' active engagement with their environment strives to achieve an optimal level of stimulation (Zentall & Zentall, 1983).
 For example, it was suggested that decreased seeking of stimulation develops as a strategy to protect an organism that is either exposed to intense stimulation or that responds too strongly to sensory input.
 This proposal draws heavily on studies of sensory processing in atypical populations.
-Sensory atypicalities, manifested as increased or decreased sensitivity or as atypical seeking of sensory stimulation, are reported in Autism Spectrum Disorders (ASD) (Ben-Sasson et al., 2009; Damiano-Goodwin et al., 2018; Mulligan & White, 2012),

-Attention Deficit-Hyperactivity Disorder (ADHD) (Bijlenga, Tjon-Ka-Jie, Schuijers, & Kooij, 2017; Dunn & Bennett, 2002; Ghanizadeh, 2011; Yochman, Parush, & Ornoy, 2004), pre-term birth (Beranova et al., 2017; Bröring, Königs, Oostrom, Lafeber, & Brugman, 2018) and Fragile X syndrome (Baranek et al., 2002; Rogers et al., 2003).
-For example, during early childhood, ASD has often been associated with increased behavioural (Baranek et al., 2007; Baranek, Foster & Berkson, 1997) and neural response to sensory input (Kolesnik et al., 2019; Miyazaki et al., 2007), and decreased seeking of sensory stimulation (Beranova et al., 2017; Mulligan & White, 2012; Ben-Sasson et al., 2009; Tomchek & Dunn, 2007; but see Damiano-Goodwin et al., 2018).
-Conversely, during late childhood and adulthood, ASD has been linked to both increased and decreased behavioural (Ausderau et al., 2014; Rogers & Ozonoff, 2005) and neural response to sensory input (Cascio et al., 2015; Marco et al., 2011), and elevated seeking of restricted, repetitive and often self-produced sensory stimulation (Liss et al., 2006; Ben-Sasson et al., 2009; Lane et al., 2010; Tomchek et al., 2018; Simpson et al., 2019).
+Sensory atypicalities, manifested as increased or decreased sensitivity or as atypical seeking of sensory stimulation, are reported in Autism Spectrum Disorders (ASD) (Ben-Sasson et al., 2009; Damiano-Goodwin et al., 2018; Mulligan & White, 2012), Attention Deficit-Hyperactivity Disorder (ADHD) (Bijlenga, Tjon-Ka-Jie, Schuijers, & Kooij, 2017; Dunn & Bennett, 2002; Ghanizadeh, 2011; Yochman, Parush, & Ornoy, 2004), preterm birth (Beranova et al., 2017; Bröring et al., 2018), and Fragile X syndrome (Baranek et al., 2002; Rogers, Hepburn, & Wehner, 2003).
+For example, during early childhood, ASD has often been associated with increased behavioral (Baranek, Boyd, Poe, David, & Watson, 2007; Baranek, Foster, & Berkson, 1997) and neural response to sensory input (Kolesnik et al., 2019; Miyazaki et al., 2007), and decreased seeking of sensory stimulation (Beranova et al., 2017; Mulligan & White, 2012; Ben-Sasson et al., 2009; Tomchek & Dunn, 2007; but see Damiano-Goodwin et al., 2018).
+Conversely, during late childhood and adulthood, ASD has been linked to both increased and decreased behavioral (Ausderau et al., 2014; Rogers & Ozonoff, 2005) and neural response to sensory input (Cascio, Gu, Schauder, Key, & Yoder, 2015; Marco, Hinkley, Hill, & Nagarajan, 2011), and elevated seeking of restricted, repetitive, and often self-produced sensory stimulation (Ben-Sasson et al., 2009; Lane, Young, Baker, & Angley, 2010; Liss, Saulnier, Fein, & Kinsbourne, 2006; Simpson, Adams, Alston-Knox, Heussler, & Keen, 2019; Tomchek, Little, Myers, & Dunn, 2018).

-Increased or decreased sensitivity and atypical seeking of sensory stimulation have mostly been investigated separately in individuals with atypical development, but Donkers et al., (2015) reported that smaller amplitude of evoked potentials to auditory input associated with increased sensory seeking in 4-12 years old children with ASD - a result aligning to the optimal stimulation hypothesis.
+Increased or decreased sensitivity and atypical seeking of sensory stimulation have mostly been investigated separately in individuals with atypical development, but Donkers et al. (2015) reported that smaller amplitude of evoked potentials to auditory input associated with increased sensory seeking in 4-12 years old children with ASD-a result aligning to the optimal stimulation hypothesis.
 No studies have yet assessed this theoretical claim in typically developing infants.